 Finally, provide a list of helpful links or sources so your readers can go deeper if they wish.
 Some of these may be resources you used for statistics or case studies.
 Others can be links to industry or trade websites, books about the industry, and news articles.

-4 Tips for Developing and Promoting a Technical White Paper
+4 Tips for Developing Technical White Papers

 The most important tip is that a technical white paper shouldn’t be used as a direct sales tactic.
 You are building awareness, not selling, so be subtle and thoughtful during the development process.